Ohio State Buckeyes men's basketball: Facilities

-The Ohio State Buckeyes presently play their home games in 19,200-seat Jerome Schottenstein Center.
+The Ohio State Buckeyes presently play their home games in the 19,200-seat Value City Arena.
 The first official home court for the Buckeyes was the Ohio Expo Center Coliseum.
 Constructed in 1918, the Buckeyes called this arena home between the years 1920 to 1955.
 The facility had a capacity of 7,000 people.

 In 1955, a new facility was built on the campus of Ohio State named the St. John Arena named after Lynn St. John, an Ohio State basketball coach and athletic director.
 This building, while hosting the men's basketball team, also hosted (and still to this day hosts) volleyball, gymnastics, and wrestling.
 The capacity of St. John Arena is 13,276.
 This building is the only Buckeye arena to serve as home for an Ohio State men's basketball championship team in 1960.

-With the aging St. John Arena over 40 years old, the Ohio State University decided to build the Schottenstein Center to hold men's and women's basketball as well as hockey.
+With the aging St. John Arena over 40 years old, Ohio State University decided to build Value City Arena to hold men's and women's basketball as well as hockey.
 The 770,000 sq foot arena was completed in 1998 and seats 19,500 for basketball games.

-Ohio State completed a $19 million renovation to the Schottenstein Center in 2013 that includes updated locker rooms for the Men's and Women's Basketball teams, a new training room with hydrotherapy pools, a new weight room, and a new practice gym to complement the existing gym.
+Ohio State University completed a $19 million renovation to the Schottenstein Center in 2013 that includes updated locker rooms for the Men's and Women's Basketball teams, a new training room with hydrotherapy pools, a new weight room, and a new practice gym to complement the existing gym.
 A $34 million renovation completed in 2018 improved the concourse as well as added new space for the coaches, team shop, ticket office, and building administration.

 During the team's formative years the Buckeyes played their home games at the Ohio State University Armory.
 Built in 1897 at a cost of $115,000, the massive brick medieval style building was demolished in 1958 after damage caused by a fire.
-From 1897 to 1917 the Buckeyes used the building known as "Drill Hall" or "The Gymnasium" as their home court, only being asked to leave due to the outbreak of World War I. The team's overall record at the Armory was 178-104.
+From 1897 to 1917 the Buckeyes used the building known as "Drill Hall" or "The Gymnasium" as their home court, only being asked to leave due to the outbreak of World War I. The team's overall record at the Armory was 178–104.
 In 1919, without a definite home, the team played some of their games at Indianola Park as well as the Coliseum and the Armory.
 Finally, in 1920, the team officially moved to the Ohio State Fairgrounds and played in their home games at the Ohio Expo Center Coliseum.
 During their time at the Coliseum, the Buckeyes played in five national title games.